-- Classical, symmetrical warfare is disappearing, to be replaced by non-normed, asymmetric conflicts. - Modern conflicts oppose failing states or non-state actors between themselves or against (post-)modern states. - There is a need to update classical theories of war in order to take the characteristics of modern conflicts in account.
+- Classical, symmetrical warfare is disappearing, to be replaced by non-normed, asymmetric conflicts. - Modern conflicts oppose failing states or non-state actors between themselves or against (post-) modern states. - There is a need to update classical theories of war in order to take the characteristics of modern conflicts in account.

-Integrating the characteristics of modern conflicts and Cooper's triad, tables 5 and 6 represent the locus of conflicts and their characteristics.
+Integrating the characteristics of modern conflicts and Cooper's triad, the following figures represents the locus of conflicts and their characteristics: